Why is literacy so important?

 Who is responsible for developing literacy at Co-op Academy Walkden?

 All staff members play a significant role in supporting the literacy of our students.
-We will promote, support and encourage every student at all stages of their academic career to improve their literacy skills.
+We will support every student at all stages to improve their literacy skills.

 This will include academic reading and reading for pleasure.
-Both Key Stages – three and four – are exposed to a variety of independent reading studies; they are exposed to a range of academic texts while also enhancing their love of reading. .
-At Co-op Academy Walkden, we have tailored and researched novels according to challenge and pleasure – take a look at our separate Key Stage 3 reading list and Key Stage 4 reading list to give you a broader idea of what we provide here at the academy.
+At Co-op Academy Walkden, we have tailored novels according to challenge and pleasure.
+Take a look at our separate Key Stage 3 reading list and Key Stage 4 reading list to give you a broader idea of what we provide.

-We also encourage our pupils to read around their subject – this allows them to develop their understanding and this inspires them to recognise their own abilities and it pushes them forward to reach their potential.
+We also encourage our pupils to read around their subject.
+This allows them to develop their understanding.
+It also teaches them to recognise their own abilities and pushes them to reach their potential.

-Students will experience a wide variety of ambitious vocabulary, including explicit teaching of tier 2 and 3 vocabulary.
-Students will understand how to write accurately for a variety of purposes and audiences; staff will provide effective written and verbal literacy feedback and all students will be encouraged to have structured and academic talk and conversations in lessons.
+Students will experience a wide variety of ambitious vocabulary.
+Students will understand how to write accurately for a variety of purposes and audiences.
+Staff will provide effective written and verbal literacy feedback.
+All students will be encouraged to have structured and academic talk and conversations in lessons.

 Literacy provision at Co-op Academy Walkden

-- A well-stocked Learning Resource Centre that is an exciting hub of the Academy community, with recommended reading lists and ideas/support for both reluctant and keen readers;
+- A well-stocked Learning Resource Centre that is an exciting hub.
+It has recommended reading lists and ideas/support for both reluctant and keen readers;

 - Word of the Week to enhance the vocabulary of our pupils;